£3.5bn extra funding for tall buildings

 During the announcement Jenrick promised “leaseholders will face no cost for cladding remediation works”; however, the Government has not yet supported a proposed amendment to the Fire Safety Bill that would mean where work is required to a building (as a result of the Advice Notes issued by the Government (which expanded the scope of the existing Fire Safety Order 2005)) a leaseholder could not be required to pay for those works.
-No alternative to this amendment has been put forward and it is unclear when the Fire Safety Bill will come back to the House of Commons.
+No alternative to this amendment has been put forward and when the bill returned to parliament on 24 February 2021 the amendments were voted down by the government.

 The Government has pledged additional funding to cover associated fire safety costs (via the separate Waking Watch Fund), but that fund does not appear to cover retrospective Waking Watch costs.
 Jenrick made it clear yesterday that no funding will be available for other defects, such as missing cavity barriers etc.

 That leaves a clear shortfall that will become more difficult to plug if campaigners are successful in amending the Fire Safety Bill.